ExpediaGroup/react-event-tracking/README.md

 ### TrackingContext

-While the `TrackingProvider` component is used to incrementally build the analytics and options for an event and define the trigger implementation, the `TrackingContext` module is used to trigger the analytic event.
+While the `TrackingProvider` component is used to incrementally build the payload and options for an event and define the trigger implementation, the `TrackingContext` module is used to trigger the analytic event.
 Structuring a component to use `TrackingContext` will provide access to the `trigger` method to trigger analytic events via `this.context.trigger`.

 In the example below, `MyComponent` is configured to use the `TrackingContext` module and then triggers a `generic.click` event when the `handleClick()` method is invoked: